Which place is cheaper, Kuala Lumpur or Athens?

 Kuala Lumpur is a very family-friendly place to visit.
 This family-friendly city includes a surprising number of opportunities to experience wildlife.
 There's an aquarium, petting zoos, and places to see the wild monkeys.
 There are also large playgrounds including one by the Petronas Towers.
 Kids will also enjoy exploring the Botanical Gardens, Butterfly Park, and the Forest Eco Park.

-Kuala Lumpur has a world-class public transit network to take passengers everywhere in the city.
+Visitors in Kuala Lumpur can get around quickly with the extensive public transit system.
 The system is relatively easy to navigate with most signs in English.
 There are buses, a monorail, light rail transit and commuter trains.

-Athens and Kuala Lumpur are similar when it comes to walkability.
+Athens and Kuala Lumpur are excellent when it comes to walkability.

 Athens is a very walkable destination.
 You'll find the city's most walkable area's in the historical heart, where there are many pedestrian only streets and shopping areas.